Khan/jenkins-perf-visualizer/README.md

-5. The raw data used to generate the graph is stored in an easy-to-parse format, making it easy to run analyses over the data, use the data for alerts, etc.
+5. The raw data used to generate the graph is stored in an easy-to-parse format, making it easy to run analyses over the data, use the data for alerts, etc.  For instance, in the example graph below, you could easily compute for each of the `deploy-to-x` nodes how often it was the one that took the longest to run.

 6. It distinguishes between time a build spends running, vs waiting for user input, sleeping, or waiting to start (because no executor is